Skinz3/League-of-Legends-Bot/Readme.md

 ## Installation

+   Requirements :
-   Requirements : League Of Legends (a League of legends account), a monitor with a **1920 * 1080** screen Resolution.
+   * League Of Legends client
+   * a League of legends account
+   * a monitor with a **1920 * 1080** screen resolution.
-   .NET 4.7 framework.
+   * .NET framework 4.7 installed on computer.

 ## How to make it work?